graphieros/vue-data-ui/README.md

 app.mount("#app");
 ```

-Or you can import just what you need in your files:
+Or you can import just what you need into your files:

 ```js
 <script setup>import {(VueUiRadar, VueUiXy)} from "vue-data-ui";</script>